Yoav666s/dnd-wiki/collections/_classes/nornfeld/rogue/academic-2024.md

 # Level 9: Subtle Sabotage
 You gain the following Cunning Strike option.

-**Sabotage (Cost: 2d6).** The target gains a penalty to attack rolls equal to your Intelligence modifier (minimum of -1) until the start of your next turn.
+**Sabotage (Cost: 1d6).** The target must succeed an Intelligence saving throw or gain a penalty to attack rolls equal to your Intelligence modifier (minimum of -1) until the start of your next turn.

 # Level 13: Utter Brilliance
 When the number rolled on a Cunning Intellect die is lower than your Intelligence modifier, you can use your Intelligence modifier instead.